What is KW Urban Native Wigwam Project?

 How do I Apply?

-- Fill out our online application or print and deliver to our location or send in by email, mail or fax.
+- Fill out our online application or print and deliver to our location or send in by email, or mail.

-- Complete the application and include your proof of Indigenous Ancestry, income verification, and any other forms that are required.
+- Complete the application and include your proof of Indigenous Ancestry or signed affiliation, and any other forms that are required.

 - All application files must be complete before an application can be considered for the waiting list.

 - Ensure your files are kept accurate and up-to-date.
-All applicants are required to contact the KWUNWP Office every 6 months while on the waiting list to verify current information and to keep your spot.
+All applicants are required to contact the KWUNWP Office every 6 months or as your information changes while on the waiting list and to keep your spot.